MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-advanced-example-test.md

 - Each test will also verify that the extension works for a user that does not have SUPER permissions.

 ## Writing the tests
 We will first create a new project (CustomerRewardsTest) for the tests.
-You are required to separate the Customer Rewards extension and the tests into separate projects.
+You are required to separate the CustomerRewards extension and the tests into separate projects.

 Before we can start writing the tests for the extension, we need to do the following: